 - There is a high degree of uncertainty about future levels of funding for local government.
-However, we have determined that this uncertainty is not yet sufficient to provide an indication that our assets might be impaired as a result of a need to close facilities and reduce levels of service provision. - We consider voluntary controlled, voluntary aided and foundation schools contribute alongside maintained schools, to meeting our service objectives both now and in the future and that therefore their expenditure, income and the assets they use in the provision of services should form part of our accounts.
-In accordance with the Code we include them in our single entity accounts, and we do not have to prepare separate group accounts.
-Details of the value and number of each type of school included in our accounts are shown at note 9. - When a school that is held on our Balance Sheet transfers to academy status we account for this as a disposal for nil consideration on the date that the school converts to academy status rather than as an impairment on the date that approval to transfer to Academy status is agreed.
-See Notes 4 and 30. - Details of our relationships with other companies and investments in companies are detailed in note 40.
+However, we have determined that this uncertainty is not yet sufficient to provide an indication that our assets might be impaired as a result of a need to close facilities and reduce levels of service provision. - When a school that is held on our Balance Sheet transfers to academy status we account for this as a disposal for nil consideration on the date that the school converts to academy status rather than as an impairment on the date that approval to transfer to Academy status is agreed.
+See Notes 4 and 30.

+• Details of our relationships with other companies and investments in companies are detailed in note 40.
 These are not material and we have not prepared group accounts on this basis.